audiojs/audio-buffer/readme.md

 //Place data from source Float32Array to the channel buffer.copyToChannel(source, channelNumber, startInChannel = 0)

-//Some special properties, it’s unlikely you will ever need them.

-//Type of array for data.
-Float64Array is faster for modern node/browsers.
-AudioBuffer.FloatArray = Float64Array

-//In browser, you can set custom audio context (online/offline).
-AudioBuffer.context = require('audio-context')

-//Whether WebAudioAPI AudioBuffer should be created, if avail, instead of polyfilled structure AudioBuffer.isWAA = true
 ```

+## Options

+Options object can be passed as last argument with the following:

+* `floatArray` — type of array for data, defaults to `Float64Array`.
+* `context`: custom audio context, default context is [audio-context](https://npmjs.org/package/audio-context) module.
+* `isWAA` — if WebAudioAPI _AudioBuffer_ should be created.
+Use `false` for emulated buffers - in nodejs that is always false.
+That can be handy in case if you need to create buffer from subarrays to avoid cloning the data.

 ## See also